capy-language/capy/README.md

 Big shout out to [Luna Razzaghipour](https://github.com/lunacookies), the structure of this entire codebase is largely based on [gingerbread](https://github.com/gingerbread-lang/gingerbread) and [eldiro](https://github.com/lunacookies/eldiro).
 Her help in teaching how programming languages really work is immeasurable and I'm very thankful.

-Big shout out to [lenawanel](https://github.com/lenawanel), she's been an enormous help in finding bugs and testing the limits of the language.
+Big shout out to [lenawanel](https://github.com/lenawanel), she's been an enormous help in testing the limits of the language and optimizing the compiler.
 Due to her help the language has really expanded to new heights.

 Big shout out to [cranelift](https://cranelift.dev/).
 Trying to get LLVM on windows was just way too much effort for me and cranelift made all my dreams come true.

 I know the cranelift documentation isn't the greatest, so if anyone wants to use this repo to see how I've implemented higher-level features such as arrays, structs, first class functions, etc. then it's all in [`crates/codegen`](./crates/codegen/).

+This project was made by [NotAFlyingGoose](https://github.com/NotAFlyingGoose)

 ## Contributing

 Capy is open to contributions!
 See [`CONTRIBUTING.md`](./CONTRIBUTING.md) on how you can contribute.
-This file also explains how Capy's codebase actually works internally.
+This file also explains how Capy's codebase internally works, so even if you don't plan on contributing it might be a good read.

 ## License